Compound Interest Calculator

 Regular interest is earned on the original capital.
 With compound interest, previously earned interest or returns also create new returns.
 That is what accelerates long-term growth.

-Can I use the calculator without monthly contributions?
+Can I calculate growth without monthly contributions?

 Yes.
 If you enter 0 as the monthly contribution, the calculator only projects the growth of the initial capital.